muna-ai/muna-examples/predictors/ai/text-embedding/README.md

 ## Compiling the Predictor
-Once you have chosen a text embedding predictor to use in your application, first update the predictor tag of the detection function with your Muna username:
+Once you have chosen a text embedding predictor to use in your application, first update the predictor tag of the embedding function with your Muna username:
 ```diff
 # Define predictor
 @compile(